napari/napari/docs/source/plugins/for_plugin_developers.rst

-3. **Hook Implementations**: Plugin developers then write functions ("*hook implementations*") and mark that function as meeting the requirements of a specific *hook specification* offered by napari (using a decorator as :ref:`described below <hookimpl-decorator>`).
+3. **Hook Implementations**: Plugin developers then write functions ("*hook implementations*") and mark that function as meeting the requirements of a specific *hook specification* offered by napari (using a decorator as :ref:`described below <hookimplementation-decorator>`).

-4. **Plugin discovery**: Using :ref:`one of two methods <hookimpl-decorator>`, plugins that are installed in the same python environment as napari can make themselves known to napari. ``napari`` will then scan plugin modules for *hook implementations* that will then be called at the appropriate time place during the execution of ``napari``.
+4. **Plugin discovery**: Using :ref:`one of two methods
+<hookimplementation-decorator>`, plugins that are installed in the same python
+environment as napari can make themselves known to napari. ``napari`` will then scan plugin modules for *hook implementations* that will then be called at the appropriate time place during the execution of ``napari``.

 Step 1: Choose a hook specification to implement